 Covers your lodging on the ride, most meals, a jersey, water bottle, and transportation back to Pittsburgh at the end of the ride if you need it (read about transportation here).

-To meet our team fundraising goal, we require every rider to raise at least $750 (unless you are a full-time student – then you’ll get the student discount of $500!).
+To meet our team fundraising goal, we require every rider to raise at least $750 (riders 26 and younger are only required to raise $500).

 You can choose to designate your fundraising to one of the Fuller Center Covenant Partners across the U.S. and around the world, or send it to where it’s most needed in our ministry.
 We encourage you to set your fundraising goals high – the more we can raise, the more lives we can impact!

 Don’t let the fundraising aspect of the ride intimidate you – we have great tools and advice to help you reach it, including helping you send out letters, creating a personal fundraising page and much more.
 Year after year riders discover they can raise more than they thought they could.
 Check out the fundraising section on our Tools for Riders page for some helpful hints.